swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 bound to recognize in your own code base if you leverage an MVC framework.

-Of course you can correct these issues on tedious case by case basis, but the whole point of Om is to make these kind of hand optimizations obsolete.
+Of course you can correct these issues on a tedious case by case basis, but the whole point of Om is make an entire class of hand optimizations techniques *obsolete*.
 That's the power of starting with the right design to begin with.

 "Worse is better" my ass.